QBRC/multiTAP/nsclc_tutorial/README.md

 Steps:
 1. `CLIscripts/mcd_to_tiff.py` reads in the original MCD files downloaded from Zenodo and converts acquisitions to TIFF files.
 All images will be stored in `output_dir`.

 1. `CLIscripts/batch_process_feature.py` reads in a `.csv` file to process IMC cores in batch.
 The CSV file needs to contain slides, ROI, TIFF file path.
-A template is shown in `CLIscripts/templates/example_cohort.csv`.
-> [Note]
-> The `save_group` argument is used here as a single .pkl with 2000+ IMC cores were too memory intensive.

-`channel_dict` defines the **required** `nuclei` channels and the *optional* membrane channels.
+A template is shown in `CLIscripts/templates/example_cohort.csv`. `channel_dict` defines the **required** `nuclei` channels and the *optional* membrane channels.
 Here we used transmembrane proteins as membrane markers.
 For other parameters, first refer to `tutorial-MCD-explore.ipynb` for documentations.
 Optionally, `tutorial-Single-ROI-tiff.ipynb` contains advanced parameters if needed.
 After batch processing, the specified `dir_out` should have the following structure:
  ```text
     .
     ├── dir_out/